 • Making sure cups are easy to use, with handles or sipping straws as needed

-In addition, we watch for signs of dehydration and consider dehydration as a factor if a senior is experiencing any health complaints.
-These are just a few of the small ways that Dogwood Forest creates a better living environment for senior adults and contributes to positive health outcomes.
+In addition, watch for signs of dehydration and consider dehydration as a factor if a senior is experiencing any health complaints.
+These are just a few of the small ways to create a better living environment for senior adults and contributes to positive health outcomes.